tanujAgg/cross-domain-storage/README.md

 Where this becomes painful - sometimes a site owner owns two sites and wants to let the user pass easily between them with all of their saved data.
 If, for instance, you have a suite of sites with different domains and the user signs in on one, you'd rather not make them sign in again as they traverse to another.
 This makes for bad UX for users who want a seamless experience.

-Enter cookie-toss.
+Enter cross-domain-cookie.
 This package allows you to store all user data on a central (hub) domain, and set or access it from dependent (satellite) domains.
 It also allows you to consolidate your data retrieval logic on the central domain, so that all satellite domains need simply fetch it.
 This allows for a much more DRY approach.

 ## Usage

-cookie-toss provides both code for the iframe hosted on the hub domain, as well as the data getters and setters for the satellite domains.
+cross-domain-cookie provides both code for the iframe hosted on the hub domain, as well as the data getters and setters for the satellite domains.

 The minimum setup just involves deploying the iframe code with a list of access-listed satellite domains to your hub domain, and using the `get` and `set` functions in apps on the satellite domains.